 How to brief your architectural photographer

 So you’ve scoured the internet, spoken to your contacts and decided upon the right photographer for you.
-Before the day the shoot takes place, you will need to give a brief to your architecture photographer.
+Before the shoot takes place, you will need to give a brief to your architecture photographer.

 But what exactly should be included in a photographic brief?

-A good brief is comprehensive, informative and with a little room for creative fluidity.
+A good brief is comprehensive, informative and includes a little room for creative fluidity.
 A photography brief will help set expectations around what you want, so your photographer can go out and achieve it.

 It creates seamless clarity so that you can get the images you want to tell the story of your project.